getify/eslint-plugin-arrow-require-this/README.md

 ## Tests

 A comprehensive test suite is included in this repository, as well as the npm package distribution.
-The default test behavior runs the test suite using `lib/index.js`.
+The default test behavior runs the test suite against `lib/index.js`.

-1. The included Node.js test utility (`scripts/node-tests.js`) runs the test suite. **This test utility expects Node.js version 6+.**
+1. The included Node.js test utility (`scripts/node-tests.js`) runs the test suite.

 2. Ensure the test dependencies are installed by running `npm install` from the project root directory.

     - **Note:** Starting with npm v5, the test utility is **not** run automatically during this `npm install`.
-With npm v4, the test utility automatically runs at this point.
+With npm v4 and before, the test utility automatically runs at this point.

 3. To run the test utility with npm: